Tips for preventing

 teen driving distractions...

-to a 2010 survey by AAA and Seventeen magazine, more than half
+And, according to a 2010 survey by AAA and Seventeen magazine,

-of teen drivers reported using a cell phone while driving and
+more than half of teen drivers reported using a cell phone while

-1 in 4 reported sending a text message while driving in the preceding
+driving and 1 in 4 reported sending a text message while driving

-Follow these tips to help your teen develop safe driving habits.
+driving.
+Follow these tips to help your teen develop safe driving

-example every time you slide into the drivers seat and dont
+a good example every time you slide into the drivers seat

 stowed, reduce any other distractions and focus